shrage/atavya/.ai/work_units/project_tracker.md

 - Project follows the Atavya design system
 - Components use Tailwind CSS for styling
 - Storybook is used for component documentation and testing
+- All work units now reference the master work unit (WU-001) for comprehensive requirements